Grayscale-Labs/lever/.github/pull_request_template.md

 - [ ] Lint rules pass locally
 - [ ] The code changed/added as part of this pull request has been covered with tests
 - [ ] All tests related to the changed code pass in development
+- [ ] All UX vectors have been considered (desktop app, Chrome extension, responsive view)
 - [ ] The code changed/added does not introduce security vulnerabilities

 ### Code review